ma-compbio/Higashi/README.md

 ## Input format
 The input files include:
 1. `data.txt`, a tab separated file with the following columns: `['cell_name','cell_id', 'chrom1', 'pos1', 'chrom2', 'pos2', 'count']` (We will support the SCool format in the future.
-Detailed documentaion of the SCOOL format can be found at https://cooler.readthedocs.io/en/latest/schema.html?highlight=scool#single-cell-single-resolution)
+Detailed documentaion of the SCool format can be found at https://cooler.readthedocs.io/en/latest/schema.html?highlight=scool#single-cell-single-resolution)
 2. (optional) `label_info.pickle`, a python pickle file of a dictionary storing labeled information of cells.
 The structure of the dictionary:

   ```